kimai/kimai/var/docs/installation.md

 The installation instructions are intended primarily for server applications.

-If you are installing Kimai 2 on your personal computer - even for use in a local network, but where the computer primarily serves as a single user computer - you will avoid permission errors by substituting `www-data` in the relevant commands with your username.
+If you are installing Kimai 2 on your personal computer - maybe for use in a local network, but where the computer primarily serves as a single user computer - you will avoid permission errors by substituting `www-data` in the relevant commands with your username.

 In particular, `sudo -u www-data` is a command which grants the `www-data` user temporary administrator/super-user privileges).